 Fortunately, we are innate to avert our eyes in bright sunlight, therefore we instinctively avoid looking directly at the sun.

-Scientists or skywatchers who observe the sun during a solar eclipse or who are generally involved in solar observation MUST use special filters approved for solar observation.
-These filters block up to 99% of the destructive heat rays.
+Scientists or skywatchers observing the Sun during an eclipse, or who are engaged in solar research in general, MUST use special filters approved for solar observation when looking at the Sun.
+These sun filters block out up to 99% of the destructive heat rays.

 For safe solar viewing, use the following gadgets: